Library users with valid UT Austin ID cards, TexShare cards or Tarlton Guest Borrower cards may borrow circulating materials from the Library.

 Loan periods for circulating materials vary based on the type of material and the borrower's status, as follows:

-A Tarlton Guest Borrower Card entitles patrons to borrow materials from the Tarlton Law Library only.
+A Tarlton Guest Borrower Card entitles patrons to borrow print materials from the Tarlton Law Library only.
 The Library has no reciprocal arrangements with other libraries on campus.
 Please note that a guest borrower card does not entitle the holder to offsite database access.

 Individual guest borrower cards are available at a cost of $75 per calendar year.
 Corporate guest borrower cards are available for entities employing up to 15 attorneys, at a cost of $150 per calendar year.
 For firms and corporations employing 15 or more attorneys, the cost of the borrower card is $300 per calendar year.
 Cards expire annually on August 31.
 Invoices will be sent out annually to corporate guest borrowers, and individual borrowers who have elected to receive them, for the option to renew their cards.